grei-ufc/pibic-opf-2025/powerflow/Presentations/PowerModels.md

 ## Code: Comparing Formulations

 This example uses the **low-level API** to run the *exact same* OPF problem against three different mathematical models.

-This is the "apples-to-apples" comparison that `PowerModels.jl` was designed for.

 -----